 Near-Infrared and the Diagnostic Window

-Much of the optical sensing technology for biomedical applications centres around the near-infrared due to a peculiar phenomenon researchers refer to as the diagnostic window, or the optical window.
+Much of the optical sensing technology for biomedical applications centers around the near-infrared due to a peculiar phenomenon researchers refer to as the diagnostic window or the optical window.

 Light absorption by human tissues is wavelength-specific.
-Proteins and DNA absorb the ultraviolet (UV) spectrum, visible light is absorbed by haemoglobin in the blood, and the infrared range is highly absorbed by water.
-At the very end of the visible spectrum, however, and into the near infrared (NIR) range between 650 nm and 1100 nm, there is little absorption by water or haemoglobin and less scattering than in the UV and visible ranges.
+Proteins and DNA absorb the ultraviolet (UV) spectrum, visible light is absorbed by hemoglobin in the blood, and the infrared range is highly absorbed by water.
+At the very end of the visible spectrum, however, and into the near-infrared (NIR) range between 650 nm and 1100 nm, there is little absorption by water or hemoglobin and less scattering than in the UV and visible ranges.
 And, most importantly, it is possible to use light in this range on living subjects without causing tissue damage.

 In a darkened room, shine a strong flashlight through the palm of your hand.
 Looking at the back of your hand, you will see a red spot of light on the back of the hand.
 What you see is the tail end of the spectrum of visible light, the red light between 650-750 nm, which falls within the optical diagnostic window of rn650-1100 nm

 This optical diagnostic window allows doctors and researchers a view into the body.
 Dr Frans F. Jöbsis at Duke University demonstrated in his landmark 1977 study that oxygenated and deoxygenated tissues show distinct absorption properties in the NIR.
 Since then, NIR spectroscopy has been used in the study of metabolic diseases like diabetes, cancers, cardiovascular diseases, neurological disorders, and many other conditions afflicting our societies.